McHenry County Calendar of Events - Chronicle Media

 Free

-Enjoy this late-night sketch and improv comedy show, presented by the Williams Street Rep Comedy Troupe, on the Raue Café Stage.
+See renowned area pianist John Benedeck perform on the Raue Café Stage as part of the National Piano Conference.
 For more information, call (815) 356-9212 or visit www.rauecenter.org.

 10 p.m.